Change agent. Provocative utopian. Spunky boffin.

 Kyle Whelliston was all of these things and so much more.
-Over the course of thirty-one years, he wrote 2,335 articles for various online and print publications, as well as some books.
-As per his last will and testament, all 2,862,485 words he publicly penned during his life have been collected here, in one place, for eternal posterity.
-Keep the flame alive.
+Over the course of thirty-one years, he wrote 2,343 articles and essays for various online and print publications, as well as some books.
+As per his last will and testament, all 2,876,136 of his life's words have been collected here, in one place, for eternal posterity.
+Keep his flame alive.
 This is the Whelliston Memorial Library.

 In this week between 32 and 16, only Butler, Richmond and VCU remain.
 It's a Chat Block on a special date and time: Tuesday at 4:00 EDT.

 Please make sure you check out Yoni's new design over at College Basketball Blog if you haven't already.
 Clean, fit, functional.
 I'm now listed in the "pundits" section, although I'm not quite convinced I have pundit-like qualifications.
 But being listed directly ahead of Mark Cuban is cool.
 Boo-yah!

 In 1984 at Los Angeles, the American ABC-TV network provided its facilities in order to produce an international signal for 156 different countries.
 It was an Olympics beset with boycotts, so it was fine that ABC used its limited resources to aim most of its cameras at American athletes.
 Something within the system needed to change.

 Tourney Central 3/6/2005